-The Cisco curriculum is "media rich" including content delivered as Flash and interactive web pages.
+The Cisco curriculum is "media rich", with much of the content delivered as Flash and interactive web pages.
 This style of delivery is often unsuitable for vision impaired persons.
-The arrangement of frames is inaccessible to screen review applications (speech output) but, of greater significance, the curriculum relies heavily on visual keys to illustrate learning objectives.
+The arrangement of frames is inaccessible to screen review applications (speech output), but more importantly the curriculum relies heavily on visual keys to illustrate learning objectives.
 Several problems, not apparent to most sighted users, are also inherent in the curriculum design.
 The first problem is that the diagrams are extremely difficult to access or even explain to a person who has been blind since birth.
-The second problem is that the arrangement of frames and the lack of correct ALT labels add to the complexity of the presented material.
+The second problem is that the arrangement of frames and the lack of correct ALT labels (text equivalent buttons) add to the complexity of the presented material.
+The vision impaired students also advise they have no way of accessing the content of interactive sessions and find the supporting text confusing and misleading.
+To overcome these issues many supporting applications and documents were created but are beyond the scope of this document.